JetBrains/kotlin-web-site/docs/reference/typecasts.md

 ## "Safe" (nullable) cast operator

-To avoid an exception being thrown, one can use a "safe" cast operator as? that returns null on failure:
+To avoid an exception being thrown, one can use a *safe* cast operator *as?*{: .keyword } that returns *null*{: .keyword } on failure:

 ``` kotlin
 val x: String? = y as?
 String
 ```

-Note that despite the fact that the right-hand side of as? is a non-null type String the result of the cast is nullable.
+Note that despite the fact that the right-hand side of *as?*{: .keyword } is a non-null type `String` the result of the cast is nullable.